 - They maximize efforts to enforce rules around violations of the Real Estate and Subdivided Lands Laws.

 - The department adjusts to the business environments of the real estate industry as it continues to change.
 They know they must stay current in order to be effective.

 - They strive for convenient and timely distribution of licensing, subdivision qualification, and other consumer services.
 It is understood that licensees are just important as consumers, and the DRE must serve both.

 - Finally, the DRE provides community and consumer outreach as an effort to help consumers make informed decisions when it comes to real estate transactions.

-California DRE and Consumer Protection
+California DRE – Educate, Resource and Advocates

 The California Department of Real Estate continues to be an inspiration for other states.
 They take their role seriously and aim to be a leader for other government agencies to learn from.

 The DRE creates initiatives to educate the public, act as a resource to home buyers, and are strong advocates for consumer protection within the mortgage industry.
 At the same time, they strictly monitor and administer the licensing process.
 They also ensure violators of their legislation are held accountable.

 Though their primary role is licensing and administrative work, they really shine when it comes to consumer protection.
 Their work to regulate the industry impacts consumers and agents alike.
 Through informative outreach, they help consumers make knowledgeable decisions.

 This helps avoid issues before they arise.
 The DRE’s commitment to integrating technology into their services shows that they are constantly evolving and adapting.
 Real estate consumers in California can rest assured that they can safely do business in the state.